django-ru/django_jobs_bot/README.md

 # Forwarding bot for https://t.me/django_jobs

-Stupidly simple bot that forwards group messages with certain hashtags to specified Telegram channel.
+Bot that forwards certain messages in Telegram group to a specified channel.

+## Setup

 You have to provide several environment variables to be able to run this: